30 Free Things To Do In San Antonio That Are Worth Your Time

 7. Visit The Japanese Tea Garden

 One of my family's favorite free things to do in San Antonio is to wander through the tranquil Japanese Tea Garden, located within Brackenridge Park.
-You can learn all about this incredible garden here
+If you're an outdoor enthusiast, you'll fall in love with this beloved San Antonio garden.

-Admire the lush foliage, waterfalls, koi ponds, and the historic Jingu House.
-Admission is completely free!
+Admission is completely free, and it is insanely stunning just to wander around by the water.
 If you choose to spend some money, you can dine at the Jingu House Cafe, but you could also pack a picnic and eat lunch at Brackenridge Park.

 WEBSITE | 3853 N St Mary's St, San Antonio, TX 78212